aws/constructs/API.md

 #### validate() <a id="constructs-node-validate"></a>

-Invokes "validate" on all constructs in the tree (depth-first, pre-order) and returns the list of all errors.
+Validates tree (depth-first, pre-order) and returns the list of all errors.

 An empty list indicates that there are no errors.